composablesys/collabs/demos/apps/counter/README.md

 # Counter Demo

-A collaborative counter, using [@collabs/ws-client](https://www.npmjs.com/package/@collabs/ws-client) and [@collabs/ws-server](https://www.npmjs.com/package/@collabs/ws-server) to connect users via aWebSocket server.
+A collaborative counter, using [@collabs/ws-client](https://www.npmjs.com/package/@collabs/ws-client) and [@collabs/ws-server](https://www.npmjs.com/package/@collabs/ws-server) to connect users via a WebSocket server.

 This is the same collaborative app described in the [Quick Start](https://collabs.readthedocs.io/en/latest/quick_start.html), but with a different network/storage setup: